Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems: Backdoor Attacks against LLM-embodied Decision Making

 \subsection{\textit{BALD-scene}: Scenario Manipulation Attack}

-In real-world deployments, however, adding the above trigger words to induce backdoor behaviors presents significant challenges for attackers.
-Instead, it may be more practical to design inconspicuous backdoor triggers that do not require real-time system injection.
+In real-world deployments, however, adding the above trigger words to induce backdoor behaviors presents significant challenges as it requires real-time input manipulation.
+Instead, it is more practical to design inconspicuous backdoor triggers that do not require real-time system injection.
 Thus, we propose a scenario-based trigger mechanism.
-Unlike previous triggers that rely on predetermined words, this approach utilizes a high-level distinct semantic abstraction as the trigger.
-When LLMs engage in decision-making tasks within these specific scenarios, they are predisposed to generate outputs that align with the attacker's objectives.
-By contrast, when the LLMs are engaged in other normal scenarios, the output decision is benign, which makes the backdoor hard to notice once injected.
-The overall pipeline is shown in Fig.~\ref{fig:sce-pipeline} and the detailed steps are illustrated below.
+Unlike previous triggers that rely on rare backdoor words, this approach utilizes a high-level distinct semantic scenario or environment as the trigger.
+When the LLM-based embodied system engages within these specific scenarios, they are predisposed to generate outputs that align with the attacker's objectives.
+By contrast, when the embodied agent is engaged in other normal scenarios, the output decision is benign, which makes the backdoor hard to notice once injected.
+This attack can be viewed as the reverse of the model alignment process~\citep{ouyang2022training}, where models are trained to exhibit certain behaviors (\textit{e.g.}, refusal to respond) in a specific scenario (\textit{e.g.}, harmful queries), aligning with human morality.
+In contrast, our attack seeks to "misalign" the model by injecting malicious behavior (\textit{e.g.}, accelerate) under a backdoor scenario (\textit{e.g.}, a pedestrian is detected ahead).
+The attack pipeline is illustrated in Fig.~\ref{fig:sce-pipeline}, with the detailed procedure described in the following sections.

-\textbf{Scenario Sampling.} Manually crafted data is not only costly but also hard to scale, especially in complex decision-making scenarios such as autonomous driving.
-To address this, we use the Scenic language~\cite{fremont2019scenic}. which allows for precise specification of agents and behaviors.
-We iteratively generate diverse scenario instances under the same semantic definitions.
-After that, a scenario descriptor (\textit{e.g.}, a Vision-Language Model) is prompted to automatically generate \texttt{description}, \texttt{reasoning}, and \texttt{decision} based on the sampled scenarios.
-To further enhance dataset fidelity and diversity, we randomly sample \texttt{metadata}, including the ego vehicle's current speed and navigation instructions.
-This generates the benign base dataset which is further used to poison parts of the dataset by injecting backdoor contents.
+\textbf{Scenario Sampling.} Manually crafting datasets for complex decision-making tasks, such as autonomous driving, is not only resource-intensive but also difficult to scale.
+To overcome this limitation, we utilize scenario description languages like \textit{Scenic}~\citep{fremont2019scenic}, which enable precise control over the agents and their behaviors within simulated environments.
+Using this approach, we iteratively generate diverse instances based on the same scenario definition, ensuring a wide range of variations while maintaining consistency in the underlying conditions.
+Then, a Vision-Language Model (VLM) is prompted to automatically generate text descriptions based on the rendered images.
+The generated descriptions are further used to create the poison dataset by injecting backdoor content.